5 Things That Sororities Look For During Recruitment

 1. Leadership Potential

-Leadership potential in sororities is SO important because there are TONS of leadership positions to be filled in sororities.
-In order to fill all those officer and chair positions sororities need to find members who are willing to step up to the plate.
-There are leadership positions for so many women but sometimes people end up filling two or more positions because a lot of people don't want to step up.
-Women are busy with their majors or they may even lack the confidence necessary to step up.
+Leadership potential in sororities is crucial because there are TONS of leadership positions to be filled in sororities.
+Sororities need to find members who are willing to step up to fill all the officer and chair positions.
+There are leadership positions for many women.
+Sometimes people end up filling two or more positions because a lot of people don't want to step up.
+Members are busy with their majors, or they may even lack the confidence necessary to step up.